GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 grid files such as `**surface** <run:../man/surface.html>`__ (due to the design of netCDF a filename must be provided; however, alternative binary output formats allowing piping are available; see Section [sec:grdformats]).
-With *UNIX* you can redirect standard output to a file or pipe it into another process.
+Most operating systems let you can redirect standard output to a file or pipe it into another process.
 Error messages, usage messages, and verbose comments are written to standard error in all cases.
-You can use *UNIX* to redirect standard error as well, if you want to create a log file of what you are doing.
-The syntax for redirection differ among the main shells (Bash and C-shell).
+You can usually redirect standard error as well, if you want to create a log file of what you are doing.
+The syntax for redirection differ among the main shells (Bash and C-shell) and is a bit limited in DOS.

 Input data formats
 ------------------